House system: Competition between houses

 A secondary feature of house systems is the competition between houses.
 For example, the traditional school sports day is usually an inter-house competition.
 Debating competitions and charity drives are also often organised along inter-house lines.
 Merit points for behaviour and academic achievement may also be totalled up for comparison between houses.

 Some schools have a year-long programme of inter-house events, in a variety of fields but most often sports or the arts, in which each house "hosts" an event at which all houses compete, with points contributing to the award of the House Cup at the end of the year.

 Shrewsbury School and Eton College still maintain an annual bumps race between houses, which was carried on by old boys to Oxford and Cambridge colleges, both of which still race in bumps; Shrewsbury and Eton race in fours, whilst Oxford and Cambridge race in eights.

-St Bartholomew's School, one of England's oldest state schools, hosts a series of sporting and arts House competitions and recently added a House Film competition.
+St Bartholomew's School, one of England's oldest state schools, hosts a series of sporting and arts House competitions and between 2022-24 briefly added a House Film competition.

 Membership and roles

 Pupils are usually assigned to houses randomly, perhaps with the aim of balancing the houses in order to increase competition.
 Sometimes the assignment is based on the social and emotional needs of the student and to ensure proper peer mentoring is enhanced with the right fit of students within a house.
 Traditionally, however, once a pupil has been assigned to a house, any younger siblings may automatically become members of that house when they arrive at the school, but this varies from school to school.
 (This tradition sometimes extends to the children of former pupils.)
 Once a pupil has been allocated to a house they usually stay with that house as they move up through the year groups.
 In some schools, pupils may move to a house for senior pupils in Sixth Form.

-One notable feature of the house system is the appointment of house captains, and maybe other house prefects, who exercise limited authority within the house and assist in the organisation of the house.
+One notable feature of the house system is the appointment of house captains, and maybe other house prefects, who exercise limited authority within the house and assist in the organisation of the house as well as events.
 Large schools may have a house captain for each year group (with vice-captains in the largest schools).

 In boarding schools, the term housemaster or housemistress is the title held by the member of staff responsible for pupils living in a particular house (or dormitory).
 In state schools, members of staff are appointed as (or volunteer to become) head of house.
 However, both terms can be used at either style of school for the sake of formality.
 In some cases, houses may have their own staff members other than housemaster or housemistress.